Poodle Color Genetics

 E Locus - Recessive Red

-This is the first locus to look at when determining a dog's color because it can mask all other colors and patterns except for parti.
-If a dog is ee, it removes the eumelanin in the coat which can hide other traits like merle and phantom.
+This is the first locus to look at when determining a dog's color because it can hide other colors and patterns except for parti.
+If a dog is ee, it removes the eumelanin in the coat which can hide other traits like phantom.
 The shade of the dog will be determined by the I - locus and can be anywhere from deep red to white.
 There are three possible alleles: Em, E, and e.

 Em - melanistic mask.
 Dog may have a darker mask (if kyky at the K locus).